 Some individuals without a disability may have temporary or long-term conditions where they also need a little extra help but might not think to ask for it.
-FEMA offers extra assistance to people such as older adults, individuals who have difficulty with English, or those who have problems with transportation or finances.
-Be sure to answer “yes” to question 24, which asks about functional needs on FEMA’s application to see how we can help.
+If you have a disability or require special assistance, please be sure to pay attention to the series of questions about reasonable accommodations and language needs when applying to ensure your specific needs are communicated to FEMA.

-If you need an accommodation or assistance due to a disability, ask FEMA at the time of applying or anytime throughout the assistance process.
+If you need an accommodation or assistance due to a disability or language need, ask FEMA at the time of applying or anytime throughout the assistance process.
 Here’s how:

-- Call the disaster assistance helpline at 800-621-3362.
-If you use a relay service, such as video relay service (VRS), captioned telephone service or others, give FEMA the number for that service.
+- Call the FEMA Helpline at 800-621-3362.
+If you use video relay service (VRS), captioned telephone service or others, give FEMA your number for that service.